haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Navigating throught the results

-In the `Manage` page, a table is displaying all the haddock3 runs performed by one user.
+On the `Manage` page, a table displays all the haddock3 runs performed by one user.
 This table contains the job status (queued, running, error, ok), its name, creation date and modification date.
 On the right side of the table, actions can be performed.
-Current implementation allows to rename a run or to delete it.
+The current implementation allows to rename a run or to delete it.

-To access the content of a run, click on its name and you will be directed to the haddock3 webapp result page.
+To access the content of a run, click on its name to be directed to the haddock3 webapp results page.
-You will land on the analysis page summarizing performances of the complexes obtained at the last stage, similar to what was previously obtained by opening the `report.html` file (see above) that contains a variety of plots displaying the HADDOCK score and its components against various CAPRI metrics.
+You will land on the analysis page, which summarizes the performance of the models obtained at the last stage.
+This is similar to the previous method of opening the `report.html` file (see above), which contains various plots displaying the HADDOCK score and its components against different CAPRI metrics.
-In this case, because a reference was provided during the `caprieval` module, performances are evaluated based on this structure.
+In this case, because a reference was provided during the `caprieval` module, performance is evaluated based on this structure.

-In addition, you can click on the `browse` button, that will let you access all the files of the run.
+In addition, you can click on the `browse` button, which will let you access all the files of the run.

 ### Running a scoring scenario

-In this scenario, we want to score the various models obtained at the previous stages (ensemble docking and AlphaFold predictions), and observe if the HADDOCK scoring function is able to detect the quality of the models.
+In this scenario, we want to score the various models obtained at the previous stages (ensemble docking and AlphaFold predictions) and observe if the HADDOCK scoring function is able to detect the quality of the models.

 In this scenario, we want to:
 - Start by generating the topologies for the various models.
-- Cluster the models using Fraction of Common Contacts: Here, modify the parameter `min_population` to 1 so all complexes will be forwarded to the next steps even the ones that do not cluster with any other will define singlotons AND generate a matrix of the cluster to have a visual representation (`plot_matrix`).
+- Cluster the models using Fraction of Common Contacts:
+  - set the parameter `min_population` to 1 so that all models, including singletons (models that do not cluster with any others), will be forwarded to the next steps.
+  - set the parameter `plot_matrix` to true to generate a matrix of the clusters for a visual representation.
 - Add the Energy Minimisation module to score all complexes.
-- End the scenario with a comparisons of the models with the reference complex `4G6M_matched.pdb` using CAPRI criterions.
+- End the scenario with a comparison of the models with the reference complex `4G6M_matched.pdb` using CAPRI criteria.

-For this, two ensembles must be scored and one structure will be used as reference.
+For this, two ensembles must be scored and one structure will be used as a reference.
 You can find them in the `pdbs/` directory:
 - `07_emref_and_top5af2_ensemble.pdb`: An ensemble of models obtained from the ensemble run, combined with top5 AlphaFold2 predictions.
 - `af3server_15052024_top5ens.pdb`: An ensemble of top5 AlphaFold3 predictions.
 - `4G6M_matched.pdb`: The reference structure for quality assessments.